vestrel00/contacts-android/howto/howto-learn-more-about-api-entities.md

 be able to create contacts with just an email or phone number, without a name.
 This library follows the native Contacts app behavior, which also disregards this rule =P

 Rule 3 is intentionally ignored.
-There are two types of data;
+There are two kinds of data;

 a. those that are defined in the Contacts Provider (e.g. name, email, phone number, etc)
 b. those that are defined by other apps (e.g. custom data from other apps)